Life at Deloitte

 Paul Hall, Director in Consulting

-People often ask me how to I manage to stay present and in the moment.
-The short answer is I am never ALWAYS am.
-I am just like everyone else where my mind is always active in the now, the past and thinking about the future (most often making assumptions that never actually happen).
-But I do try to be in the now and present as much as I can but like everything else it takes practice.
+People often ask me how to I manage to stay present and "in the moment".
+The short answer is I never always am.
+I am just like everyone else - where my mind is always active, I'm thinking about the past, or contemplating the future (most often making assumptions that never actually happen).
+I do try to stay present as much as I can, but like everything else, it takes practice.

-I think the most important thing when it comes to living in the now is awareness.
-If you realise that you are not present and constantly reflecting or projecting that, in itself, is a good start.
-You are becoming aware and most likely open to bringing yourself back to the now.
+I think the most important thing when it comes to "living in the now" is awareness.
+If you realise that you are not present and constantly reflecting or projecting, then that in itself is a good start.
+You are becoming aware, and most likely open to bringing yourself back to the now.
 It is really important not to judge yourself about how non-present your mind is at that time.
-Instead take comfort in the fact that you have realised this and you now have an opportunity to address it.
-When this happens for me I just breathe.
-If I am in position to take a step away from my current situation and just sit and breathe for a minute I will do that.
-Just sitting and feeling the breath coming in and out really helps centre me and brings me back to the here and now.
-It really is simple and just takes a minute!
+Instead, take comfort in the fact that you have realised this, and you now have an opportunity to address it.

 Here are some other handy tips to get you started.

-2. Put reminders in your phone 3 times per day to deliberately take a breather.
-So step away from where you are and perform the exercise above.
-You can do this as often as you like but I would say at least 3 times per day for starters.
+- Set reminders in your phone 3 times per day to deliberately take a breather.
+Step away from where you are and perform the exercise above.
+You can do this as often as you'd like, but I would recommend at least 3 times per day for starters.

-3. Take a walk out in the open air.
+- Take a walk out in the open air.
 Don’t bring your phone or any other distractions.
 Observe what you see, feel, hear and smell.
 Try and notice things that are not obvious to you.
 Enjoy the time out.
 Swap screen time for green time.

 - Limit your screen time.
-We are all generally in front of screens all day so limit your exposure to screens when out of the office.
+We are all generally in front of screens all day, so limit your exposure to screens when you're not working.
 Watching TV or being on your phone is one of the most mindless things you can do.
-If you watch specific shows on TV just record them and watch at a specific time.
-Otherwise try to keep TV to a minimum.
+If you watch specific shows on TV, try to record them and watch at a specific time.

-5. A good use of your phone is using a mindful app.
-I use Headspace as I find it very good.
-It works well for full mindfulness (and other) programmes as well as short 5-10 minute sessions
+- A good use of your phone is using a mindfulness app.
+There are several app options which provide full mindfulness (and other) programmes as well as short 5-10 minute sessions.

-6. Read a good book.
-Nothing better to bring you into the present that a good page turner.
-Although try not to read before bed as the stimulus could affect your sleep.
+- Read a good book.
+Nothing better to bring you into the present that a good page-turner - although try not to read before bed, as the stimulus could affect your sleep.

-7. Take up a hobby/sport again.
+- Take up a hobby/sport.
 This will keep you concentrating and in the now.
+Personally, I love DIY.

-10. Finally for a bit of fun try brushing your teeth with the hand you don’t normally use.
-This will really make you concentrate and stay present !!!
+- Finally, for a bit of fun, try brushing your teeth with the hand you don’t normally use!
+This should really help you concentrate and stay present!

-Apart from the tips above be thankful for the good things in your life.
-We are very lucky.
+Apart from the tips above: be thankful for the good things in your life, take care of each other, and be kind.